What is Junk?

 When the Landfill will not take certain trash or junk, where can I take it?

 Contact Public Works/Landfill at (850) 606-1800 to determine which landfill can take your trash.
-If none can, then some private industries may collect the scrap metal materials.
+If none are available, then some private industries may collect the scrap metal materials.

 If I cannot afford to remove my junk vehicles, who can I call to get this done?

-Some private junk/salvage yards or tow companies will remove your vehicle if proper ownership is provided.
+Some private junk/salvage yards or tow companies may remove your vehicle if proper ownership is provided.

 Is there a mowing ordinance in Leon County?